 Short Kitchen & Small Area Dining Tables

 For eat-in kitchens or open-plan living areas, a small table can define the dining space without dominating it.
 Look for designs that are compact yet comfortable.
 A modern small dining room table often features clean lines and a minimalist aesthetic, which helps to create a sense of openness.
-Round tables are particularly good for tight corners as they have no sharp edges and can often fit an extra person.
+Round tables are particularly good for tight corners as they have no sharp edges and can often fit an extra person; a round dining table for small spaces works especially well.

 Little Breakfast Tables